 Wait.
 Give the magazine adequate time to respond.
 Wait a week or so before following up.
 If you don't hear back within a few weeks to a month, send a letter to the publication.

 Remember that editors are very busy.
 They are often juggling several magazines at one time, all in various stages of production.
-As much as we'd love to answer every email as soon as we receive it, sometimes it might takes us a couple of days to get back to you.
+As much as we'd love to answer every email as soon as we receive it, sometimes it might take us a couple of days to get back to you.
 If you haven't heard back from us, feel free to send a follow-up email.

 When contacting editors regarding a submission, always update your subject line and be specific (including an image of the item helps us out a lot!)
 We want to answer your questions as soon as possible, and this will ensure that.